ABVC BioPharma, Inc. (ABVC): History, Ownership, Mission, How It Works & Makes Money

 ABVC BioPharma, Inc.'s Current Status

-As of the end of 2024, ABVC BioPharma, Inc. is a public company.
-Its common stock is listed and traded on the NASDAQ Capital Market under the ticker symbol ABVC.
+ABVC BioPharma, Inc. is a publicly traded, clinical-stage biopharmaceutical company.
+Its common stock is listed on the NASDAQ Capital Market under the ticker symbol ABVC.

 ABVC BioPharma, Inc.'s Ownership Breakdown